MadMaximusJB/quorra/README.md

 - Text processing using GPT-4o
 - Text-to-speech using Google Cloud Text-to-Speech (is currently free if you use Journey voices)
 - Immediate conversation history
+- Internet search capability

 ### Prerequisites

 - Python 3.7 or higher
 - An OpenAI API key
 - A Google Cloud Text-to-Speech API key
+- A Google Custom Search Engine API key (from the Google Cloud Console)
+- A Google Custom Search Engine ID (from the Google Programmable Search site)

 ### Installation